macloo/python-beginners/web_scraping/README.md

 ### Finding the contents of a particular attribute

 One last example: You've made a BeautifulSoup object from a page that has dozens of images on it.
-You want to capture the location of each image on that page.
+You want to capture the path to each image file on that page (perhaps so that you can download all the images).
 This requires two steps:

 ```python
 image_list = bsObj.findAll('img')